Am I qualified to tell you how to get out of Facebook Jail?

 Do nothing.
 Just let the time pass.

-24 hours passes quickly.
+If your ban is for 24 hours, 24 hours pass quickly.
 Then, you can use Facebook again.

 Post in a Thread